Standardized uptake value: Outlook and Conclusions

+with renewed applications in the radionuclear field in the 1970s.

+That is to say that the concept itself has been applied and assessed for other radiotracers before the advent of [^{18}F]FDG PET decades later.

 In summary, the SUV is a convenient measure for the comparison of PET images from subjects with different body masses.
 However, care has to be taken with respect to its pitfalls and with respect to the interpretation of results.